Fall-Back/CSS-Mustard-Cut/README.md

 M3+9
 ----

-I recently descovered that the Edge print fix for the M3 cut actually let IE9 through, so if you need IE9+ support (instead of 10+), then use this:
+I recently discovered that the Edge print fix for the M3 cut actually let IE9 through, so if you need IE9+ support (instead of 10+), then use this:

 ~~~html
 <!--